OpenDataology/website/content/en/docs/components/pipelines/installation/localcluster-deployment.md

   ```

 **Note:** kind uses containerd as a default container-runtime hence you cannot
-use the standard kubeflow pipeline manifests.
+use the standard OpenDataology pipeline manifests.

 **References**: